KYDronePilot/hdfm/README.md

 ## Requirements

-An RTL-SDR dongle must be plugged in for this program to function proerly.
+An RTL-SDR dongle must be plugged in for this program to function properly.

 ### Usage: